Shokz OpenFit 2+

 Bottom Line

-Choose the Shokz OpenFit 2+ for open-ear comfort, awareness, strong battery, calls, and wireless charging.
-Skip it if you need ANC, sealed-bud bass, or a fit that survives hats and buffs.
+Choose the Shokz OpenFit 2+ for open-ear comfort, secure runs, long battery life, and convenient wireless charging.
+Skip it if you need ANC, deep bass, LDAC, or earbuds that never shift under helmets, buffs, or jumps.

 Best for